mubanjs/muban/STATUS.md

 + Add API to render your root component/template using mhtml rendering
 + re-export vue and lit-html types and used methods
 + async component lazy loading, only supported for the anonymous `components` array, not for refs
++ Make sure lazy components are only inited when the `data-component` value exists in the DOM.
++ Add registerGlobalComponent to allow components to be auto-created whenever they exist in the DOM

 **Todo**
+- [build] focus on package size

+**External**
 - Animation setup, with nested component animations
+  - move towards a separate animation library that can make use of the context
 - Form tooling and validation
-- Do we need some kind of global component registry to auto-create components without specifying them in our own components?
-- focus on package size
-- Make sure lazy components are only inited when the `data-component` value exists in the DOM.
+  - should be an external library that makes uses of muban features and bindings
+- Add Devtools (component tree, props, bindings, internal reactive state, context)
+  - and better logging/debugging tools in general

 ## Props